-The ruins get better the farther you go.
+Polonnaruwa’s ruins get more impressive the farther you go.

 If you can make it to the end of the main stretch of the ancient city, you will be greeted by these large Buddha statues cut from a single giant slab of granite.

 The sculptures at the Gal Vihara (stone temple) are grand in scale: The reclining Buddha is 46 feet long!
 They all have unique features that showcase the mastery of Sri Lankan sculptors.

 It’s worth it to stop at every site.
 There is always something unexpected waiting to be discovered.

 Most tourists gathered at the most famous sites like the Quadrangle and the Royal Palace, which left the rest of the ruins for us to explore in relative solitude.

 We found this view of the Rankoth Vehera at one empty site.

 These stairs mossy stairs were just as green in person. (#nofilter)

 This man quietly tended to his work in the middle of nearly a century-old ruin.